coder-academy-students/major-project-3-alex-karolis/README.md

   Passport and Bcrypt are used to hash passwords, create and provide JWTs to users, and run the logic for authentication on the server.
 The server itself is a fully authenticated API that requires users to signin, signup, or have the required JWT associated with their user id.

+#####2.
+The second requirement was that the front end should enable fast and intuitive responses to interaction.
+The user would be selecting, deleting, and adding search query data as the search was further refined.

+This would require a frontend that could quickly react to the users interaction, and update seemlessly.
+Due to these requirements we narrowed the field to two possibilities.
+The Meteor framework, which would enable rapid prototyping and hook up quickly with a MongoDB while providing an easy way of managing webhooks.

+The other possiblity was ReactJS which we settled on for two reasons.
+Firstly, it would not require being locked into the Meteor framework which is highly opinionated and has an idiosyncratic API.
+Secondly, it would be more likely that we would be able to find more developers if the project team expanded.

+Once we had settled on this choice, I made the decision to build the React application using Redux.
+Redux provides a powerful but simple pattern for managing data in the frontend, and would enable me to pull some of the business logic off the API and into the frontend.
+Allowing me to call the API less often, and narrow the terms required to streamline the API calls within the frontend itself.

 3. Develop project charter, including preliminary statement of project scope and obtain sign-off

+See client interaction emails.

 4. Prepare project work breakdown, schedule and budget

+40 hours training
+40 hour sprint for first iteration
+40 hour sprint for second iteration

+Cost $0

 5. Compile project management plan documents as necessary to communicate the intended management strategy for the project and obtain sign-off

+See client interaction emails

 6. Identify and select team members, and allocate roles and responsibilities, based on project solution requirements

+Lead developer: me
+Second developer: me
+UI/UX developer: me
+Gopher: me

 7. Determine training and support needs of team members

+In order to prepare for this project I completed the following courses on Udemy:

+Modern React with Redux
+Advanced React and Redux
+ES6 javascript: The complete developers guide

 8. Establish project team values and agreed behavioural standards with team members

+Agreed behavioural standards:

+I was influenced by the Atlassian code and follow their lead.

+Honesty without bullshit
+Play as a team and always support one another
+Don't *&^^*& the customer
+Be the change you seek
+Show compassion and kindness at all times Discrimination or bias because of gender, race, or sexual preference is never tolerated.

 9. Monitor delivery and acceptance of assigned project team work activities and manage individuals

 10. Monitor and control project scope changes, risks and issues
 11. Manage system testing and hand over activities
 12. Prepare IT support plans and maintenance or support documents